 Lingonberries grow wild in Sweden.
 You can purchase Lingonberry jam at IKEA.
 The jam you purchase at IKEA has refined sugar in it.
 Which means I have to make my own without refined sugar.
 Awesome thing is that you can purchase lingonberries online at Northwest Wild Foods.
 The berries are expensive but allow me to be true to my Swedish roots.
 I made this recipe because Panna Cotta is my daughter’s favorite dessert.
 I was craving a taste of Sweden.
-Agar agar is a vegan substitute for unflavored gelatin.
+Agar-agar is a vegan substitute for unflavored gelatin.
 It can be found here.
-Monk Fruit Sweetener and Full Fat Coconut Milk can be found at Amazon.

 Lingonberry Panna Cotta Notes:

 In fact, this recipe could also be made pink for Valentine’s Day simply by not thoroughly stirring in the lingonberries thus giving it a swirled look.
 However, the lingonberry flavor may be lessened.

 Goes well as a dessert with my Keto Swedish Salmon